A Comprehensive Guide To Virginia EV Tax Credits, Rebates & Charging Incentives

 One of the other perks of driving an electric vehicle in Virginia is that, as zero-emission vehicles, EV owners are exempt state’s emissions inspection program.
 This means EV owners can save money on registration renewal costs, adding another financial benefit to going electric.

-Two utilities in Virginia offer rebates on EV chargers, helping to reduce EV charger installation costs by offsetting equipment and labor costs.
+One utility in Virginia offers rebates on EV chargers, helping to reduce EV charger installation costs by offsetting equipment and labor costs.

 Dominion Energy offers a $125 incentive for residential customers who purchase a qualifying Level 2 EV charger and enroll in the utility’s managed charging program.
 This program not only reduces the upfront cost but also promotes efficient energy use.

-Dominion Energy offers commercial and industrial customers a rebate for up to 50% of the cost to install Level 2 EV chargers through the Commercial Level 2 Charging Program.
+Dominion Energy also offers commercial and industrial customers a rebate for up to 50% of the cost to install Level 2 EV chargers.
 Dominion Energy will provide maintenance support for stations installed through the program.

 For fleet customers, Dominion Energy provides additional incentives.